 - Vital Statistics & Estimators

 Think of it like this: If you have a bit of information, it’s a statistic.
-If you look at part of a data set, it’s a statistic.
+If you look at part of a data set, it’s also a statistic.
 If you know something about 10% of people, that’s a statistic too.
 Parameters are all the information.
-And all the information is rarely known.
-That’s why we need stats!
+And all the information is rarely known, which is why we need stats!

 What is a Statistic: Types